dburian/transformer_document_embedding/notes/related_work.md

 > "we show that Transformer models can generalize better by learning a similar
 > task (i.e., clustering) with multi-task losses using non-parallel examples
 > from different modalities."

+- Pre-training is important as documented in [Don’t Stop Pretraining: Adapt Language Models to Domains and Tasks][gururangan_20].

 ## Practical information